cloudprivacylabs/lsa/web/content/_index.md

 Schemas and vocabularies are usually domain specific.
-Achieving interoperability across domains requires manual mappings, which is further complicated by variations due to conventions and jurisdictions The layered schema architecture allows ingesting data while annotating data elements with mappings to other vocabularies relevant to the use case.
-The annotated knowledge graph can then be translated into data objects for different domains.
+Achieving interoperability across domains requires manual mappings, which is further complicated by variations due to conventions and jurisdictions The layered schema architecture allows ingesting data from several sources that may have variations due to vendor specific extensions or jurisdiction.
+Ingested data can be annotated and translated into data usable for other domains.

 {{<figure src="vocab-mapping.png" class="text-center my-3">}}